 The narrow gauge railway from Nice to Digne les Bains, in the Alpes-de-Haute-Provence region, is a relative unknown in the world of scenic trains.
-As a private railway, it often remains undiscovered unless you're on a tour.
-The train makes its 90 mile journey over 3 hours, crossing rivers and passing through picturesque towns such as St Andre les Alpes and Entreveux (pictured) en route.
+The train makes its 110km journey over 3 hrs, crossing rivers and passing through picturesque towns such as St Andre les Alpes and Entreveux.
 Though a private railway, it's open for exploration by independent travellers, departing Nice CFP station four times per day.
-Timetable and fares information is available via the Chemin de Fer de Provence website (if you're using Google translate beware that Digne les Bains translates to 'Worth the bathroom'!)

 Venice, Italy to Munich, Germany

 Despite not being a designated scenic train the once-daily direct train from Venice to Munich promises spectacular views.
-Travelling through Verona, Trento and Innsbruck on the stunning Brenner Alpine pass, you'll see snowy peaks, green valleys and glacial rivers from your window.
-The section between Verona, Bolzano and Fortezza is particularly striking as the train follows the river Isarco north, in the shadow of the Dolomites (pictured), briefly crossing into Austria before arriving into Munich in time for dinner.
+Travelling through Verona, Trento and Innsbruck on the stunning Brenner Alpine pass, you see snowy peaks, green valleys and glacial rivers from your window.
+The section between Verona, Bolzano and Fortezza is particularly striking as the train follows the River Isarco north, in the shadow of the Dolomites, briefly crossing into Austria before arriving into Munich in time for dinner.

 Rhine valley and the Black Forest: Cologne - Mainz, Germany

 Cologne to Mainz is just one section of many scenic routes along the Rhine Valley and around the Black Forest.
 And since journey times between towns rarely exceed an hour, the region is ideal for day trips.
-On this route, between Koblenz and Mainz, the train passes alongside the river Rhine for some 60 miles, winding its way through a picturesque valley.
+On this route, between Koblenz and Mainz, the train passes alongside the River Rhine for some 70km.
 Keep your eyes peeled for medieval castles, which make regular appearances on both sides of the riverbank at Marksburg, Stahleck, Katz and Maus.
 One, called Pfalz, is actually on an island in the middle of the river bed.

 European city breaks by rail from London